-C. APPROVED PROJECTS
+C. Approved Projects

-Three projects have been approved and units will become available during the Housing Element planning period:
+Nine projects have been approved and units will become available during the Housing Element planning period:

-- Olson Company (1950 N. Central Avenue) This 29-unit project was approved on July 13, 2021 on property previous owned by the Successor Agency.
+- Olson Company (1950 N. Central Avenue) This 29-unit project was approved on July 13, 2021 on property previously owned by the Successor Agency.
 Two of the units will be deed restricted as housing affordable to moderate income households.
 This project has been constructed. - Landspire Group The Garvey (1434 W. Compton Boulevard) This fully entitled affordable housing development is expected to begin construction during the second quarter of 2024.
 This 75-unit transitional/supportive housing project will include 74 affordable units for very low and low income households, and one manager's unit.
-As of April 2024, the City Council is reviewing the development agreement for this transitional housing development. - KBK Enterprises The Compton Innovation Center (501\601 E. Compton Boulevard) This project was approved on September 13, 2022 for 288 units at 135 units per acre on a 2.14-acre site.
+As of April 2024, the City Council is reviewing the development agreement for this transitional housing development. - KBK Enterprises The Compton Innovation Center (501601 E. Compton Boulevard) This project was approved on September 13, 2022 for 288 units at 135 units per acre on a 2.14-acre site.
 A total of 58 units will be deed restricted as housing affordable to low income households.
 As of April 2024, the KBK project is underway and affordable units are included.
-The City is currently negotiating financial assistance with the developer. - Forty two unit four story affordable mixed use apartment development approved July of 2024.
-1119 and 1121 Rosecrans Ave.
+The City is currently negotiating financial assistance with the developer. - City Ventures (930 W. Compton Boulevard) This project is being proposed on site owned by the Successor Agency.
+Ten of the project's 60 units will be deed restricted as housing affordable to moderate income households.
+Disposition of the site in compliance with Surplus Land Act (SLA) is in process.
+The City Ventures land is City-owned.
+The City Council approved a development agreement for this project on April 2, 2024, which includes 10 moderate income units. - Olson Company (250 N. Central Avenue) This project was approved on site owned by the Successor Agency.
+Two of the project's 57 units will be deed restricted as housing affordable to low income households.
+Disposition of the site in compliance with Surplus Land Act (SLA) is in process.
+The project will yield an average density of 22 units per acre on a 2.55-acre site.
+All land is City owned and the developer has submitted a precise landscape plan and are actively working to submit building permits as of April 2024. - Rosecrans/Kemp Apartments- This is a 12-unit affordable apartment project that is privately funded under SB 35.
+Deed restrictions will apply, consistent with SB 35 requirements.